 Industries are centered on electrical grids, equipment, and appliances.
 An industrial electrician is mainly responsible for dealing with the electrical equipment within processing plants, factories, power plants, and mines and is tasked with installing, repairing, and troubleshooting.
 They usually work with massive manufacturing systems, complex and large machinery, and sometimes focus on security, electrical, and lighting systems.

 As an industrial electrician, maintenance supervisors or facility managers are in charge of assigning you tasks.
-Therefore, this field demands prior working experiences to excel.
+Therefore, this field demands prior working experience to excel.

 Over and above, if you have the zeal towards entrepreneurship and venture out as an independent contractor in the electrical field, you can undoubtedly commence by drawing out plans and hiring a team of electricians under you.